Fertilizer explosion risk 'greatly diminished,' chief says

 Firefighters also inspected a nearby railcar containing ammonium nitrate and determined it had not caught fire.
 Firefighters and heavy machine operators are now ready to start on a systematic in-person effort to make sure all of the fire is out across the site.
 That effort could take days.

-Mayo said that they were still recommending that evacuated people stay away in case the ongoing firefighting effort jostles ammonium nitrate and introduces air that could cause it to engulf again.

-The area where officials have called on people to evacuate includes about 6,500 people in 2,500 homes, officials have said.
-Mayo declined to estimate when people could return.

-The fire began Monday night at the Winston Weaver Company fertilizer plant on the north side of the 250,000-person city and quickly consumed the entire building.
+The fire began Monday night at the Winston Weaver Co. fertilizer plant on the north side of the 250,000-person city and quickly consumed the entire building.
 No injuries were reported.
-An estimated 500 tons (454 metric tons) of combustible ammonium nitrate were housed at the plant and nearly another 100 tons (91 metric tons) of the fertilizer ingredient were in the adjacent rail car.
+An estimated 500 tons (450 metric tons) of combustible ammonium nitrate were housed at the plant and nearly another 100 tons (90 metric tons) of the fertilizer ingredient were in the adjacent rail car.

 There are specialists from several states involved and air monitoring equipment around the scene is checking for different gases, fire officials said.